 Russell - Housed in 2016

 In New Orleans, people who achieve housing are often placed in areas of the city with consistently higher crime rates, increased poverty, and substance abuse epidemics.
-Homelessness also tends to either exacerbate or create mental illnesses and traumas.
-(The rate of severe mental illness has been reported at up to four times the national average, according to the National Coalition for the Homeless.)
+Homelessness also tends to either create or exacerbate mental illnesses and traumas.
+(The rate of severe mental illness has been reported at four times the national average, according to the National Coalition for the Homeless

 Jonique - Housed in 2017

-We believe that our employee's require wholistic care.
-We believe that together, we can do more for our community than bandaid situations.
-We believe that we our local community can flourish.
+We believe that our employee's require holistic care.
+We believe that together, we can do more for our community than band-aid situations.
+We believe that our local community can flourish.